-Sheltered harbors, lighthouses, and picturesque islands make East Penobscot Bay one of the finest areas in the world for an on-the-water experience further beautified by secluded nature preserves and classic villages dating to our nation’s infancy.
+Welcome to the Blue Hill Peninsula, filled with small-town charm and character.
+Sheltered harbors, lighthouses, and picturesque islands make this one of the finest areas in the world for an on-the-water experience further beautified by secluded nature preserves and timeless villages dating to our nation's infancy.

 After crossing the bridge, you'll pass through Verona Island, which takes its name from the Italian city, which is bounded by the Penobscot and Orland Rivers.
 If you are feeling hungry, turn down West Side Drive and head to the Verona Island Lobster Company for right-from-the-ocean lobsters and seafood.

 Bucksport is home to the Penobscot Narrows Bridge and Observatory, an engineering marvel with a 420-foot observation tower that spans 2,119 feet across the Penobscot River.

 You can shop, hike, canoe, kayak, enjoy a movie, eat ice cream, wander the riverfront trail, and relax with a great cup of coffee in Bucksport.
 Enjoy a day exploring Historic Fort Knox, one of the best-preserved examples of Civil War-era coastal defense fortifications.
 Boating in Penobscot Bay is a great way to enjoy the warm months, while in the winter, a vast network of trails welcomes snowshoers, cross country skiers, and snowmobiling.
 Don't forget to ask about the eerie mark on founder Colonel Jonathan Buck's gravestone for a bit of local lore!